bachmeil/test-deployment/how-it-works.md

 A link back to the index page is added to every page other than index.html.

-It is straightforward to make any changes you want by editing the page-top.html and page-bottom.html files.
-If you want to change the way it builds, make changes to the Makefile.
+It is straightforward to make any customizations you want by editing the page-top.html, page-bottom.html, and index-bottom files.
+If you want to change the way it builds, make changes to the buildscript file.
+The Makefile is no longer used.
+Doing anything complex in a Makefile is not my cup of tea.